Children's Air Ambulance

 The Children's Air Ambulance (TCAA) is a charity-funded air ambulance service that transfers critically ill children from local hospitals to specialist paediatric centres throughout Great Britain.
 It also moves specialist teams and equipment to local hospitals when a child is too sick to travel.
 The service also sometimes acts as a patient transport service, returning children and families home after treatment.
 It was founded in 2005, and has been operated by The Air Ambulance Service charity since 2011.
 More than 400 missions have been performed since the service began.
 The number of missions is anticipated to rise to more than 600 per year with the launch of the new helicopters.

 Operations

-TCAA operates two helicopters from Oxford Airport and Doncaster Sheffield Airport.
+TCAA operates two helicopters from Oxford Airport and Gamston Airport.
 The airdesk which coordinates the service remains centrally based at Coventry Airport in the same office as Warwickshire & Northamptonshire Air Ambulance.
 The Children's Air Ambulance can reach anywhere in the UK within two hours and reach all of the UK's specialist children's units within 70 minutes.
 Children and clinical teams are moved using AgustaWestland AW169 helicopters, which were leased by the charity in 2017.
 The helicopters always fly with two pilots and, when transporting a child, generally carry between one and three NHS clinicians, including at least one senior nurse and often a consultant.
 The new helicopters have an extra seat which can be used for either a parent to accompany their child or an additional member of clinical staff.

 TCAA is registered with the Care Quality Commission.